-The entity, being a branch of Oceana, Inc., does not have an initiation of activities before the IRS and is not required to file an income tax return.
+The entity, being a branch of Oceana, Inc., is enrolled in the IRS but it does not have an "Initiation of Activities Declaration".
+This means the company does not run activities that generate taxable income, and thus is not required to file an income tax return.